Explore our Redwood Coast vacation rentals

 Where is California’s Redwood Coast?

 The exact parameters of this special place are slightly mysterious, just like the mist-covered forests themselves.
-Nestled in Northern California, the area of coastline is comprised of state parks, national parks, and other public and private lands.
-The region is known for its misty, rainy climate that allowed these mammoth trees to flourish.
-You’ll find the sunniest weather between June and September, but it also draws heavier crowds.
+Nestled in Northern California, the area of coastline indistinctly begins at Prarie Creek National Redwood State Park and reaches its end near Humboldt Redwoods State Park.
+The region is comprised of state parks, national parks, and other public and private lands and is known for its misty, rainy climate that allowed these mammoth trees to flourish.

 Things to do on California’s Redwood Coast

-If you’re looking for a postcard-worthy destination, be sure to visit Trinidad.
-This sleepy coastal village is a hotbed for surfers, whether you’re participating or just spectating as the waves crash on the sea stacks just off shore.
+If you’re looking for a postcard-worthy day trip destination, be sure to visit Trinidad.
+This sleepy coastal village is a hotbed for surfers, whether you’re participating or just spectating as the waves crash on the sea stacks just offshore.
 Taste delicious, locally-caught seafood and explore the area by foot.

 Our Redwood Coast vacation rentals offer an unforgettable experience.
 While there’s something to be said for beautiful Southern California’s sunshine and warm weather, the Northern California Coast is brimming with hidden gems from ancient trees to breweries and wineries to dramatic coastline.
-Explore this beautiful area from one of our Redwood Coast cabin rentals—browse our collection today and start planning your next trip.
+Find your home base to explore this beautiful area with one of our Redwood Coast cabin rentals.

 Discover Redwood Coast